miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Until now.

-2023 said 'hold my beer,' and bam - not one, but TWO kickass Rails conferences popped up: [Rails SaaS](https://railssaas.com/) and [Rails World](https://rubyonrails.org/world).
+2023 said 'hold my beer,' and bam - not one, but TWO kickass Rails conferences popped up in Europe: [Rails SaaS](https://railssaas.com/) and [Rails World](https://rubyonrails.org/world).

 Late to the party?
 Sure, but they're here and they're about to bring the house down!